Vish9u-kr01/vish9u-kr01/README.md

 - 🔭 I’m currently working on **Frontend and DSA with C++**

-- 🌱 I’m currently learning ** Javascript,React.js,Next.js and TailwindCSS**
+- 🌱 I’m currently learning ** Javascript,React.js,TypeScript.js and TailwindCSS **

 - 👯 I’m looking to collaborate on **Frontend Development**